antorussodenidev/all-in-one-circle-conky/README.md

 # all-in-one-circle-conky
-this is a widget which is based on conky which has the same look as LG G3 style.
+This is a widget which is based on conky which has the same look as LG G3 style.

 This is the preview of the widget:
 ![input](https://github.com/deathcod/all-in-one-circle-conky/blob/master/Screenshot%20from%202016-05-04%2003:20:55.png)